 - 1. A personal letter of appeal from the student.
 In this letter, the student should build his/her case for admission/readmission. - 2.
 The student's scores from the Graduate Record Examination (General Test) or the Graduate Management Admission Test (MBA only). - 3.
-Three letters of support from those (especially professors) who can attest to the student's scholarly ability and potential. - 4.
+Three letters of support from those (especially professors) who can attest to the student's scholarly ability and potential.
+If letter of support is coming from an educational institution, it should be on official letter-head and must be signed by the recommending party. - 4.
 Any other evidence of professional competence which will enhance the student's appeal.

-For further information please contact the Office of Graduate Studies and Research or the Coordinator of Graduate Studies for the particular major and college involved.
+For further information please contact the Graduate School or the Coordinator of Graduate Studies for the particular major and college involved.